-- 122(1) The executive mayor must establish the mayoral committee with due regard for the following factors- - (a) the extent of the powers and functions of the municipality; - (b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance; - (c) the reasons not to delegate any such power or function to an existing committee (if any) or the executive mayor (if any) or an employee of the municipality; - (d) the available financial and administrative resources of the municipality to support the work of the committee, including the preparation of agendas and minutes of the committee; - (e) the need for the economical, efficient and effective use of resources; - (f) the burden the workload of the proposed committee may put on its members; - (g) the need for coordination of decision-making at the level of the council and its structures; - (h) possible measures to reduce the cross referral of matters between committees of the council, including the amendment of the terms of reference of one or more other committees; and - the likely improvement or deterioration in the quality and speed of decision-making if the committee is established. - (2) After the executive mayor considered the factors in sub-rule (1) the executive mayor must- - (a) determine the size of the committee; - (b) determine the powers he or she delegates to the members of the committee (if any); and - (c) appoint the members of the committee. - (3) After the executive mayor appointed the members of the mayoral committee he or she must submit at the first ordinary council meeting next ensuing-the names of the committee members.
+- (1) The Executive Mayor must establish the Mayoral Committee with due regard for the following factors- - (a) the extent of the powers and functions of the Municipality; - (b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance; - (c) the reasons not to delegate any such power or function to an existing committee (if any) the Executive Mayor or an employee of the Municipality; - (d) the available financial and administrative resources of the Municipality to support the work of the committee, including the preparation of agendas and minutes of the committee; - (e) the need for the economical, efficient and effective use of resources; - (f) the burden the workload of the proposed committee may put on its members; - (g) the need for coordination of decision-making at the level of the Council and its structures; - (h) possible measures to reduce the cross referral of matters between committees of the Council, including the amendment of the terms of reference of one or more other committees; and - (i) the likely improvement or deterioration in the quality and speed of decision-making if the committee is established. - After the Executive Mayor considered the factors in sub-rule (1) the Executive Mayor must- - (a) determine the size of the committee; - (b) determine the powers he or she delegates to the members of the committee (if any); and - (c) appoint the members of the committee. - (3) After the Executive Mayor appointed the members of the Mayoral Committee he or she must submit at the first ordinary Council meeting next ensuing-the names of the committee members.

-Term of a committee and filling of vacancies
+110. Term of members of the Mayoral Committee and filling of vacancies

-- 123(1) The members of the mayoral committee are appointed, subject to sub-rule (2) for a term ending when the next municipal council is declared elected. - (2) A member of the committee vacates office during the term of the council if that member- - (a) resigns as a member of the committee: - (b) is removed from office as a member of the committee in terms of rule 93; - (c) ceases to be a councillor. - (3) The executive mayor must, unless he or she decides to reduce the size of the mayoral committee, at the earliest opportunity after a vacancy occurred, appoint another person to serve as member of the committee for the unexpired term of his or her predecessor.
+- (1) The members of the Mayoral Committee are appointed, subject to sub-rule (2) for a term ending when the next municipal Council is declared elected. - (2) A member of the committee vacates office during the term of the Council if that member- - (a) resigns as a member of the committee; - (b) is removed from office as a member of the committee by the Executive Mayor; - (c) ceases to be a Councillor. - (3) The Executive Mayor must, unless he or she decides to reduce the size of the Mayoral Committee, at the earliest opportunity after a vacancy occurred, appoint another person to serve as member of the committee for the unexpired term of his or her predecessor.